medusajs/medusa/docs/content/plugins/search/meilisearch.md

 ## Add Search to your Storefront

 In this section, you’ll learn how to add the UI on your storefront to allow searching with MeiliSearch.
-This section has instructions for Medusa’s [Next.js](../../starters/nextjs-medusa-starter.mdx) storefront as well as React-based frameworks.
+This section has instructions for Medusa’s [Next.js Starter Template](../../starters/nextjs-medusa-starter.mdx) as well as React-based frameworks.

 ### Storefront Prerequisites